cran-task-views/Omics/Omics.md

 -   *Networks*:

+-   *Visualization*: `r pkg("valr")` can be used to visualize genome-scale data.
+    `r pkg("VALERIE")` enables visualization of alternative splicing event from single-cell data.\
--   *Visualization*: `r pkg("wilson")` is a web-based tool dedicated to the visualization of multi-omics data in an interactive way.
+    `r pkg("volcano3D")` provides 3D volcano and polar plots that is well suited to visualize biomarker differential analysis results for 3-class problems.\ `r pkg("wilson")` is a web-based tool dedicated to the visualization of multi-omics data in an interactive way. \

 [**Specific application fields**]{#applications}